FreunzWa/FW_sync/medicine/womens/other/red_cell_isoimmunisation.md

         * book in for specialist maternal/fetal medicine practitioner
     + according to risk
         * low risk
-            - Ab titre at each visit
+            - Ab titre (by dilution) at each visit, take a titre every 4 weeks
             - @stays stable == deliver @38 weeks @there is a large rush of Abs across placenta late preg
+                + MCA Doppler: peak systolic velocity (-=viscosity of blood == ++velocity.) measured as multiples of mean.
         * medium risk
             - monitor at each visit
             - US screening from 20 weeks (MCA)